 If your freshly exfoliated skin turns a bit red, don’t fret — this is to be expected, considering you’re scrubbing the skin and removing dead skin cells.
 A splash of cold water should lessen the initial redness and prevent irritation later in the day.

 When to Exfoliate

 Best practice is to exfoliate before shaving, rather than after.
 That’s because, as Gallo explains, “Exfoliating removes dirt and dead skin cells from the surface of the skin, which keeps your skin clean, unclogs your pores and helps you achieve a closer shave.
 Exfoliating pushes dirt and dead skin out of the way, which allows the razor to glide more smoothly over the skin.”
 Additionally, exfoliating before shaving lifts the hairs, making for a painless shave (think about it: If your hairs are lying flat against your face when you shave, the razor is going to tug on them, rather than slicing neatly through them).
-Lastly, exfoliating before shaving gives the shave butter or shave lather the opportunity to cozy up against the skin and provide more protection against razor bumps and irritation, which is always a plus.
+Lastly, exfoliating before shaving gives the Shave Butter or Shave Cream the opportunity to cozy up against the skin and provide more protection against razor bumps and irritation, which is always a plus.

 Exfoliating after shaving, on the other hand, probably isn’t the best idea, since your freshly shaved skin will likely be sensitive (or possibly even cut) in certain places.
 Besides making everything burn, exfoliating directly after shaving will most likely irritate the skin and cause excess redness.
 Instead, gently pat dry your now-smooth face to remove any lingering hairs or dead skin cells that weren’t already washed away.